Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/timow98/project-description.md

 ### 2. Visualisation

 **2.1 Stacked Barplot**
-I would like to aggregate (summarize) the columns Ca, Mg, K, Na and Kationen by profile number and visualize them for profiles 55, 71, 102 and 109 with a stacked barplot like this (example): ![Stacked barplot](https://r-graph-gallery.com/48-grouped-barplot-with-ggplot2_files/figure-html/thecode4-1.png)
+I would like to have a stacked barplot that shows the values for Ca, Mg and Kationen of the **last** horizon of the profiles 55, 71, 102 and
+109. So for every deepest horizon of these profiles one stacked barplot like this (example): ![Stacked barplot](https://r-graph-gallery.com/48-grouped-barplot-with-ggplot2_files/figure-html/thecode4-1.png)

 **2.2 Piechart of grain sizes**